 2. Cherry Angiomas: Harmless Dots That Stay

-Cherry angiomas are among the most common skin growths in adults, appearing as bright cherry-red, smooth, dome-shaped dots ranging from pinpoint size to several millimeters.
+Cherry angiomas are among the most common skin growths in adults, appearing as bright cherry-red, smooth, dome-shaped dots ranging in size from pinpoint to several millimeters.
 They are composed of dilated blood vessels near the skin surface and are completely benign.
 They most often appear on the trunk and tend to multiply with age, becoming more numerous after 30.

 3. Heat Rash (Miliaria)